Want the best of VICE News straight to your inbox? Sign up here.

 More subtly, it highlights the trait that contrasts Biden most with the rest of the Democratic field: He has national security experience that other candidates simply cannot match (even if they’ve contended that he has made bad choices, for instance supporting the Iraq War).
 That seeks to reinforce the core of his message that he’s the most electable candidate.

-“Restoring America’s standing in the world after the disaster of Bush was a very powerful message for Obama in the primary and the general elections,” tweeted Dan Pfeiffer, a former Obama advisor.
+“Restoring America’s standing in the world after the disaster of Bush was a very powerful message for Obama in the primary and the general elections,” tweeted Dan Pfeiffer, a former Obama adviser.
 “This is a very good ad and smart strategy from the Biden campaign.”

 If there’s any criticism of the ad, it would be that it may be the right ad at the wrong time.
 The ad reinforces what many Democratic primary voters already think about Trump while offering a case for Biden based on foreign policy, an issue Democratic primary voters have said again and again in polls isn’t a driving issue.

 “Yes, a clever commercial.
 Yes, turning content around on a dime.
-All of that is very important for inside baseball,” he said, “The voters have already made their mind up on the character of Donald Trump.”
+All of that is very important for inside baseball,” he said.
+“The voters have already made their mind up on the character of Donald Trump.”

 “For Biden to stress that Trump is mocked by other world leaders, that’s not what most voters care about right now and that’s not news to most voters right now,” he added.